-Chinese New Year is this coming Sunday, so today, I’m sharing a very special recipe – my Aunt Florence’s Coconut Sticky Rice Cake.
-She’s in her 90’s now but she is as spry as can be and still cooking.
-She is the author of five comprehensive Chinese cookbooks of which I am the proud owner.
-On a recent call when I was looking for advice for a recipe I was trying to recreate, she offered up this simple Chinese New Year recipe.
+This year, for Chinese New Year, I’m sharing a very special recipe – my Auntie Florence’s Coconut Sticky Rice Cake.
+Into her 90’s Auntie Florence was as spry as could be.
+She lived until she was 97 years, and authored five comprehensive Chinese cookbooks of which I am the proud owner.
+The recipe for this coconut sticky rice cake was told to me over the phone by my aunt back in 2012 when I was looking for advice for a recipe I was trying to recreate.
+She described this simple Chinese New Year recipe, which was a favorite of hers.
+You won’t find this recipe in any of her cookbooks, so it’s is extra special to have this recipe.

 Before we get to the recipe, I just want to explain a little something about the foods that are eaten for Chinese New Year.
 There are lots of traditional foods that are eaten for Chinese New Year, mostly because they either sound like words that mean prosperity, luck, wealth or good fortune, or look like money or gold.
 Chinese people are into the symbolism of food.